enyo-ojo/PACMAN-GAME/README.md

 # PACMAN-GAME
-very simple pacman game not yet added a pause abd play feature feel free to contribute
+very simple pacman game not yet added a pause and play feature feel free to contribute